moov-io/imagecashletter/docs/file-structure.md

 However, the MICR symbols for delineation of data on the MICR line do not have any graphic equivalents.
 Therefore, certain special characters shall be used to interpret these MICR symbols.
 These special characters shall have these special meanings only when used in fields directly read from the MICR line.
 When these same special characters are used elsewhere in other fields they shall represent their actual value.

-Asterisk (*): The asterisk character shall be used to represent the presence of MICR when the processing system cannot interpret the MICR as a specific valid MICR character.
+**Asterisk (*)**: The asterisk character shall be used to represent the presence of MICR when the processing system cannot interpret the MICR as a specific valid MICR character.

-Dash (-): The dash character shall be used to represent the presence of the MICR symbol for a dash.
+**Dash (-)**: The dash character shall be used to represent the presence of the MICR symbol for a dash.

-Forward slash (/): The forward slash character shall be used to represent the presence of the MICR symbol for ‘On-Us’.
+**Forward slash (/)**: The forward slash character shall be used to represent the presence of the MICR symbol for ‘On-Us’.

-Numericblank/special MICR (NBSM): A numericblank/special MICR character is any one of the numeric characters, the blank character, the dash character, or asterisk character.
+**Numericblank/special MICR (NBSM)**: A numericblank/special MICR character is any one of the numeric characters, the blank character, the dash character, or asterisk character.

-Numericblank/special MICR On-Us (NBSMOS): A numericblank/special MICR On-Us character is any one of the numeric characters, the blank character, the asterisk character, the dash character, or the forward slash character.
+**Numericblank/special MICR On-Us (NBSMOS)**: A numericblank/special MICR On-Us character is any one of the numeric characters, the blank character, the asterisk character, the dash character, or the forward slash character.

+## Other Terminology

 ### Fill data
 Fill data are any characters used to fill up unused bytes in a field.
 Fill characters shall be blanks or zeros.